trailofbits/sinter/README.md

 ### Set your Apple code-signing identity (required)

 This program is under heavy development, and new features will be added really soon!
-Currently, Sinter is able to block applications based on the code directory hash value, using a JSON-based database that can be provided either locally or with a Santa-compatible sync-server.
+Currently, Sinter is able to deny applications based on the code directory hash value, using a JSON-based database that can be provided either locally or with a Santa-compatible sync-server.

 Additional settings allow the user to choose whether to enable or disable unsigned and invalid programs, which can be used to mimic the MONITOR mode used by Santa.